“Fasting is an offering of emptiness to show where fullness can be found. It is a sacrifice of need and hunger.”

 Related Posts

-God Is Always With You
+God Is with You in Every Chapter

-PRIVACY POLICY | COOKIE POLICY | CBA DONOR POLICY | TERMS & CONDITIONS | REPORT ISSUES TO WEBMASTER
+PRIVACY POLICY | COOKIE POLICY | THIRD PARTY POLICY | CBA DONOR POLICY | TERMS & CONDITIONS | REPORT ISSUES TO WEBMASTER

 We are a registered charity in Canada | Business registration number: 10691 8352 RR0001

-© 2024 Christian Broadcasting Associates, Inc. | ALL RIGHTS RESERVED
+© 2025 Christian Broadcasting Associates, Inc. | ALL RIGHTS RESERVED

 When you support The Christian Broadcasting Associates, Inc. financially, you can rest assured that we are firmly committed to good stewardship of funds entrusted to us and that we will use your gifts wisely and effectively in Christ’s name to reach Canada for Christ.
 CBA is a registered Canadian charitable organization established with the primary purpose of reaching out to Canadians with the Gospel of the Lord Jesus Christ.
 Spending of funds is confined to CBA-approved programs and projects.
 Each restricted contribution designated toward an approved program or project will be used as designated with the understanding that when the need for such a program or project has been met or cannot be completed for any reason, as determined by CBA, the remaining restricted contributions designated for such program or project will be used where needed most.